-I am pleased to have been appointed as one of the Lead Authors for the United Nations Environment’s 6th Global Environment Outlook (GEO-6).
+I am pleased to have been appointed as a Lead Authors for the United Nations Environment’s 6th Global Environment Outlook (GEO-6).
 The GEO is the UN Environment flagship integrated assessment on the state of the global environment.
-It presents the environmental trends for air, climate, water, land and biodiversity.
-It draws on all the major global assessments from international science panels and UN bodies.
+Drawing on all the major global assessments from international science panels and UN bodies, it presents the environmental trends for air, climate, water, land and biodiversity.
 The assessment looks at the interactions and feedback loops between social, economic and environmental drivers to assess the effectiveness of different policy responses in moving the world onto a more sustainable pathway.
 The forthcoming GEO-6 report will be presented to the United Nations Environment Ministers’ Assembly (UNEA 4) in 2019.

 Our paper, on structural factors influencing conservation decision-making, led by Dr Milena Kim, has just been published online.
 It It uses the prioritisation method “Back on Track” – adopted by the Queensland State Government, Australia – as a case study to investigate the policy instruments employed to promote its uptake, and the structural factors affecting such uptake.
 We underscore several structural factors limiting the use of this method.
 These include fragmentation of policies, the relative strength of alternative priorities and centralisation of power in decision-making.
 We discuss the results in relation to other conservation planning initiatives and suggest how structural barriers can be addressed.